 - Google shows a limited number of keywords

 - It has a narrow search filter after the previous updates

 Again like before, you should use it… Trust me…

-Yoast is incredible, and perhaps, every WordPress user in the cosmos has already installed it in their devices.
+Yoast is incredible, and perhaps, every WordPress user in the cosmos has already installed it on their devices.
 If you didn’t know about Yoast, you are cant be a dedicated blogger.
 Still, read along to KNOW about it!

-This plugin is used by 5million people worldwide, and so far, it is the best WordPress plugin for SEO optimization.
+This plugin is used by 5 million people worldwide, and so far, it is the best WordPress plugin for SEO optimization.